 Night passes are available separately to day passes – I’d suggest this is a worthwhile investment for something a bit different.
 Otherwise, Masella is a resort more focused on the pure skiing and snowboarding experience, so will likely appeal more to folks who are either looking to focus on learning, or already know the ropes pretty well.
 And of course, you have access to La Molina with the ALP2500 pass as well.

 There is some accommodation available, but it’s not as extensive as La Molina.
 There are two hotels on site, plus apartments.
 Otherwise there’s accommodation in La Molina and Puigcerdà, and we were staying at Hotel Solineu when we visited which is a ten minute drive away.

 Last in my list of resorts in this area of the Spanish Pyrenees is Guils.
 We didn’t actually visit Guils, because they only offer Nordic style skiing, which isn’t something either of us do.
 However, if you enjoy cross-country skiing then Guils is definitely an option to consider.
 They also offer winter cycling on specially designed “fat-tyre” bikes, which looks like a unique experience!

 Spanish Pyrenees Ski Resorts Map

 As a guide to help you figure out where all the above are in relation to each other and major cities like Barcelona, we’ve put together the below map, which you can also see on Google Maps here.

 And that’s it…!

-Have you ever skiied in the Spanish Pyrenees?
+Have you ever skiied in the Spanish Pyrenees or in Spain?
 Would you consider doing so?
 Let us know your thoughts, questions and experiences in the comments below!

 So you know: Our trip to the Spanish Pyrenees was in partnership with the Costa Brava tourism board who covered all our flights, transport accommodation, meals, equipment hire, and activities.
 As always, word and thoughts remain our own.
 Check out our code of ethics for more on how we work with brands.